gauravshetty98/Inference-Attack-On-Insurance-Claim-Model/README.md

 Contributors are welcome to enhance the functionalities of this project.
 If you are interested in contributing, please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.
 Ensure to update tests as appropriate.

 Contact
-For any inquiries, please reach out via email at nihil.kottal@rutgers.edu
+For any inquiries, please reach out via email at gaurav.shetty@rutgers.edu